No trade talks before Brexit bill settled, EU warns London

 The Union’s leaders agreed last month on a phased structure of talks, under which the free trade agreement which British Prime Minister Theresa May wants with the EU would only be discussed after a first phase of talks makes “significant progress” on issues such as citizens’ rights and the budget.

-“It’s clear that in this matter, on the finance issue, if we get stuck then we will not get on to Phase Two, what should come afterwards between the European Union and Great Britain,” Luxembourg Foreign Minister Jean Asselborn said on arrival.
+“It’s clear that in this matter, on the finance issue, if we get stuck then we will not get onto ‘phase two’, what should come afterwards between the European Union and Great Britain,” Luxembourg Foreign Minister Jean Asselborn said on arrival.

 His Dutch counterpart Bert Koenders told reporters: “It’s very British to know that if you’re part of a club and then you leave you have to settle your accounts.”